PiaCarrot/pokeorange/README.md

 Pokemon Crystal (USA)

-To patch the ROM, use [**pokeorange-alpha-3.2.ips**](patches/pokeorange-alpha-3.2.ips).
+To patch the ROM, use [**pokeorange-beta-1.0.ips**](patches/pokeorange-beta-1.0.ips).

 To set up the repository, see [**INSTALL.md**](INSTALL.md).

 This hack is not complete.
-It is currently on V0.3.2 and ends around Sunburst Island.
+It is currently on V1.0.0 and ends around Route 59.